 Children and young people; people with mental health issues; older people; lonely and isolated people: all of these groups need more support.

-Air quality and green spaces
+Air quality, biodiversity and green spaces

 The air we breathe is polluted.

-I will seize every opportunity to improve the quality of all outdoor spaces and look to create more
+I will seize every opportunity to improve the quality and biodiversity of all outdoor spaces and look to create more.